ga4gh/vrs/docs/source/terms_and_model.rst

      - :ref:`CURIE`
      - 1..1
      - An external reference to a species taxonomy.
 See Implementation Guidance, below.
-   * - chromosome
+   * - chr
      - string
      - 1..1
      - The symbolic chromosome name
    * - start
      - string
      - 1..1
-     - The chromosomal band name of the start
+     - The start chromosomal band name
    * - end
      - string
      - 1..1
-     - The end chromosomal band name; if null, end is presumed to equal `start`.
+     - The end chromosomal band name

 **Implementation guidance**